martinnicastro/martinnicastro.github.io/resume_2.md

 `2015 - 2016`
 __Conservatory of Milan__
-Courses in Electroacustic Composition (40 CFU)
+Courses in Electroacustic Composition (40 ECTS)

 Awards